cjdelisle/cjdns/doc/configure.md

 - `ETHInterface`:
     - `bind`: This tells cjdns which device the ETHInterface should bind to.
 This may be different depending on your setup.
     - `connectTo`: The connectTo for the ETHInterface functions almost exactly like it does for the the UDPInterface, except instead of an IP address and a port at the beginning, it is a MAC address.
+    - `beacon`: This controlls peer auto-discovery.
+Set to 0 to disable auto-peering, 1 to use broadcast auto-peering passwords contained in "beacon" messages from other nodes, and 2 to both broadcast and accept beacons.
     - It is important to note that you must uncomment the ETHInterface if you want to use it

 Router